lukonjun/container-anomaly-detection/test-cluster/README.md

 Make sure to also change the ip from localhost to the public ip of your server in your kubeconfig file
 ### Hacks
 One liner to run a debug container
 $ kubectl run -i --tty --rm debug --image=busybox --restart=Never -- sh
+Check endpoints of a service
+$ Kubectl get endpoint